Automotive Predictive Technology Market Size and Share

 By Hardware: Sensor Innovation Drives Growth

-Telematics control units merge these feeds and host edge inference engines, while automotive-grade cameras add visual inspection that detects leaks or uneven tire wear before humans can notice.
+Telematics control units merge these feeds and host edge inference engines, while automotive-grade cameras provide visual inspection to detect leaks or uneven tire wear before humans can notice.
 This sensor proliferation underpins every layer of the automotive predictive technology market.

 By End User: Aftermarket Disruption Challenges OEM Control

 Aptiv’s Intelli-Maintenance kit installs in a few minutes and feeds real-time fault codes to small fleet dashboards.
-This retrofit wave addresses the majority of vehicles already on the road lacking built-in prognostics, and it pressures OEMs to add extended service contracts that preserve brand engagement over a vehicle’s life.
+This retrofit wave addresses the majority of vehicles already on the road that lack built-in prognostics, and it pressures OEMs to offer extended service contracts that preserve brand engagement throughout a vehicle’s life.

 Automotive Predictive Technology Market: Market Share by End User